zairigimad/zairigimad/README.md

 - 🔭 I’m currently working on a mobile application MVP ( no spoil )
 - 🌱 I’m currently learning ...
-  - React Native
-  - Symfony UX
+  - the New Symfony Security Authonticators
 - 🛠 My Toolkit:
-  - PHP
   - Symfony Framework
   - API Platform
   - VueJs